pulumi/pulumi-hugo/themes/default/content/docs/concepts/resources/get.md

 ---
-title_tag: "Intro to Pulumi: Get Functions"
+title_tag: "Pulumi concepts: Get functions"
-title: "Get functions"
 meta_desc: Each Pulumi resource has a `get` function to get a reference to an existing instance of the resource.
 Learn more about these `get` functions in this guide.
+title: Get functions
+h1: Get functions
 menu:
   concepts:
     parent: resources